Closed currently

 9:30 a.m. - 4:30 p.m.

-What did Williamsburg’s 18th-century residents eat — and how did they cook it?
-Visit the Governor’s Palace Kitchen to meet our Historic Foodways interpreters and see them prepare authentic colonial dishes, using the equipment and recipes that fueled the colonists.
+What did Williamsburg’s 18th-century residents eat—and how did they cook it?
+Visit a historic kitchen as our cooks prepare authentic colonial dishes using the equipment and recipes of the time.

 Learn More